shellingfordly/micro-vscode/README.md

 # micro-vscode

-A lightweight code editing and submission tool.
-The micro-vscode integrated the basic function of git.
+The micro-vscode is a lightweight code editing and submission tool build by [tauri](https://github.com/tauri-apps/tauri).
+It integrated the basic function of git.

 This project is only used for learning.